minopeef/simon-game/README.md

 ====

 I made the same logic with the implementation of OOP in javascript.
-I didn't use prototype, closures and other strong features of JS. only one global variable to hold all behavior of the game.
+I didn't use prototype, closures and other strong features of JS.
+Only one global variable to hold all behavior of the game.
 Single object or namespace which has some properties and methods.

 ```javascript